Restore White Wood Furniture from these 6 Problems

 To clean dust deposits off white wood furniture, lightly dampen a sponge or nonabrasive washcloth, then proceed to gently wipe the furniture using smooth, vertical motions.
 You may need to put forth a little extra elbow grease if you encounter any caked-on dust.

-To keep your furniture dust-free, it is generally recommended that you perform this simple procedure on a weekly or, at the very least, biweekly basis.
+To keep your furniture dust-free, it is generally recommended that you perform this simple procedure on a biweekly or, at the very least, weekly basis.
 That may sound demanding, but by doing so regularly, you'll be able to notice and address the minor buildup before it becomes a major problem.

 Alternatively, the brush attachments found on many commercial vacuum cleaners can prove very effective in removing dust from wood furniture.

 2. Use Vinegar on Mildew

 Any mildew deposits on your white wood furniture can easily be removed with the aid of a homemade cleaning solution.
 Combine 1 cup of white wine vinegar with 2 cups of warm water.
 Pour the mixture into an empty spray bottle, and spray it onto any mildew-laden areas of your furniture.
 There's no need for scrubbing or vigorous abrasions.
 The vinegar will do its job given about 3-5 minutes to penetrate and lift the mildew.

 Next, you can use a sponge or washcloth to wipe the mildew off your surface.
 Once the mildew has been successfully purged, use a water-dampened sponge or washcloth to wipe off any remaining cleaning solution.

 Unfortunately, there's no quick preventative for this one.
 While it's simple enough to just dust every so often, the only effective and ongoing way to deter mold and moisture is to use a wood sealant or finish on your furniture, which is a project all its own.